 Julie E. Talbot

-Before joining Mars Symbioscience in 2013, Talbot spent six years at Burts Bees, the leading Earth Friendly, Natural Personal Care Company, where she oversaw all of Burts Bees natural personal care categories at one point, including men’s, outdoor, hair, body wash, and body lotion.
+Talbot used to be a Marketing Director at Mars Symbioscience.
+But before joining them she spent six years at Burts Bees, the leading Earth Friendly, Natural Personal Care Company, where she oversaw all of Burts Bees natural personal care categories at one point, including men’s, outdoor, hair, body wash, and body lotion.
 Most recently, she was the Global Marketing Manager for the lip and gift categories, responsible for global product development, category strategy, launch and marketing activation, including for the #1 lip balm in the world.

 Prior to Burts Bees, Talbot worked in marketing at Godiva Chocolatier in NYC where she was responsible for leading development, implementation, and launch of Godivas seasonal collections.
 This included developing fiscal year marketing plans with seasonal strategy and recommendations for promotions, events, in-store merchandising, and sampling, to grow the business.

 Talbot is a graduate of Virginia Tech’s Pamplin College of Business with a Marketing Management degree.
 She received her M.B.A. with a Marketing concentration from Rutgers University.

 Williams received a dual degree in Management and Marketing, as well as a degree in Psychology, and a minor in Leadership, participated in research within the College of Business and served as a Resident Advisor.
 Since graduation, he has seen an array of experiences beginning with an internship that led to linear, yet dynamic career.

 Williams now holds a position as a Brand Manager for Altria Group, but he began working for the Altria Family eight years ago as an intern with Philip Morris USA.
 Since his initial internship, he has moved through a variety of Brand Management and Sales positions within Altria’s various operating companies.